 If you choose to purchase some wool PJs be sure to look out for these certifications to help you make the best choice:

-Ethical criteria for choosing the best sustainable Pyjamas
+What criteria are we on the lookout for when choosing the best sustainable Pyjamas?

 When choosing sustainable pyjamas, I follow similar criteria as I would for sustainable clothing brands.
 As such, the brands selected in this article account for the type of fabrics and materials used, their sourcing, and the brand’s level of corporate responsibility.